CruzHacks/cruzhacks-2025-website/README.md

 ## Contact

-Reach out to 2025 CruzHacks Engineering Director Sophie Han regarding any questions about the codebase.
+Reach out to 2026 CruzHacks Engineering Director Ashwin Prabou regarding any questions about the codebase.